skysheng7/AI_bias_in_farming/README.md

 4. The rest of the project's code is organized into two main components for clarity and reusability:

     - **Core Scripts** (in the "scripts" directory):
     These contain the main workflow for generating images from text prompts and analyzing images using text descriptions.
 You can explore these scripts to understand the primary analysis pipeline.
+To run scripts please use (if you are at root directory):

+    ```
+    python "scripts/SCRIPT_NAME.py"
+    # example:
+    # python "scripts/03-image_cluster.py"
+    ```

     - **Helper Functions** (in "src/AI_representation_bias_in_farming"):**
     To maintain clean and modular code, I've packaged commonly used functions into a local Python package.
 This package has been pre-installed in the Docker environment as a dynamic version, meaning you can modify the source code and see changes reflected immediately without reinstallation.